getantidote/use-omz/README.md

 ## Examples

-There is a sample [ZDOTDIR project](https://github.com/getantidote/zdotdir/tree/ohmyzsh) included with antidote which shows many examples.

-Here's a more simple starter config to get you going.
+Here's a simple starter config to get you going.

 ### Example `${ZDOTDIR:-$HOME}/.zshrc`: